IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Background and Related Works

-Diffusion models to predict the instance-conditionned adjacency matrix of graph-based combinatorial optimization problems have been introduced by DIFUSCO \cite{difusco}.
-In DIFUSCO, a denoising diffusion process is used to predict the heatmap of the solution for a given TSP instance starting with $p=1/2$.
-Inference time is rather short.
 The training is done in a supervised manner on large synthetic datasets.
-One such dataset is made of thousands of random instances of a certain size $N$ labeled with their optimal (or best known) tour.
+One such dataset is made of thousands up to a million random instances of a certain size $N$ labeled with their optimal (or best known) tour.
 Training requires significant computational resources to create the dataset (we need to compute the optimal tour of each instance of the dataset) and then to train the network.
-DIFUSCO is trained by curriculum learning: the network is first trained on TSP-100 random 2D instances.
-Then, this first checkpoint (the weights of the network) is trained on TSP-500 instances.
-Then, the TSP-500 checkpoint is trained on TSP-1000 instances.
-We call ``TSP-$N$ checkpoint'' the checkpoint of the model trained up to (and including) the TSP-$N$ instances of the curriculum learning.
-The first training stage of the curriculum (the TSP-100 checkpoint) is the bottleneck in terms of computational needs, requiring an order of magnitude greater training steps than the subsequent trainings.
-It is noteworthy that the size of instances a checkpoint is trained on does not constrain the size of instances that can be solved: as we will see in the experiments, with a TSP-1000 checkpoint, we predict instances which size ranges from 100 to 7397.
-DIFUSCO can be used with either continuous, discrete, or discretrized diffusion.
-Then, T2TCO \cite{T2TCO} have introduced a search procedure during the inference to improve the quality of the solution.
-Published results are impressive.
-However, while carefully inspecting and testing their code, we have found that their ``gradient based search'' is not responsible for the improvement.
-Indeed, this search is based on sequential steps of partial diffusion and subsequent inverse diffusion, but replacing these steps by the original, non guided, inverse diffusion steps does not affect the results.
-This approach generates an initial solution which can be improved by a search procedure such as 2-opt, or MCTS, or by some sampling procedure.
+DIFUSCO is trained by curriculum learning: the network is first trained on random TSP-100 2D instances.
+Then, this neural network is further trained on TSP-500 instances.
+Then again, the network is trained further on TSP-1000 instances, and so on.
+We call ``TSP-$N$ checkpoint'' the weights of the neural network trained up to (and including) the TSP-$N$ instances of the curriculum learning.
+The first training stage of the curriculum (leading to the TSP-100 checkpoint) is the bottleneck in terms of computational needs ($1.5 \cdot 10^6$ samples for 50 epochs), requiring an order of magnitude more training steps than the subsequent trainings.
+It is noteworthy that the size of instances a checkpoint is trained on does not constrain the size of instances that can be solved: as we will see in the experiments, with a TSP-1000 checkpoint, we predict instances which size ranging from 100 to 7397.

-DISCO \cite{disco} is another diffusion-based combinatorial optimization solver that uses an analytically solvable diffusion to speed-up inference.
-Similar to our work, they leverage the constrained structure of the solution space but unlike \XYZ, they do so by using a residual diffusion \cite{resdiff} to restrict the sampling space to a more contrained domain.